javaee/jms-spec/pages/JMS20MeansLessCode.md

 **JMS 1.1**

-When receiving a message asynchronously, the message passed to the <tt>onMessage</tt> method is a <tt>javax.jms.Message</tt> You need to cast it to the expected subtype before you can extract the body.
-If the message is an <tt>ObjectMessage</tt> this gives you a <tt>Serializable</tt> body which you have to cast a second time to the expected body type.
+When receiving a message asynchronously, the message passed to the `onMessage` method is a `javax.jms.Message` You need to cast it to the expected subtype before you can extract the body.
+If the message is an `ObjectMessage` this gives you a `Serializable` body which you have to cast a second time to the expected body type.

  public void onMessage(Message m){
     MyObject myObj = (MyObject)((ObjectMessage)m).getObject();